Guide to Backpacking the Kalalau Trail: Permits, Packing, and Other Tips

 GPS and trail map: Despite being a well-established trail with minimal junctions, it is surprisingly easy to lose the trail near stream crossings.
 Misleading footpaths are created because people wander off to refill water and search for the best place to cross, and subsequent hikers mistakenly follow these tracks and reinforce them further.
 A GPS (I use AllTrails on my phone) was essential to help us find our way back to the trail when we got lost around mile 4, and after that, we made sure to keep checking our location periodically.

 Bug repellent: There is mild mosquito pressure throughout the trail.
 They are more concentrated in areas with streams.
+I prefer picardin lotion which doesn’t have DEET.

 Once You've Arrived in Kauai